OpenMoonRay/openmoonray-docs/docs/user-reference/how-to-guides/checkpoint-resume/resume.md

 moonray -resume_render
 ```

 Resume rendering is disabled by default.
-Also note that Resume rendering mode is canceled and will fall back to regular standard rendering when it can not open a resumable file.
+Also note that Resume rendering mode is canceled and will fall back to regular standard rendering when it cannot open a resumable file.

 ## Goals and quality output of Resume rendering
 Consider the following two scenarios, for which MoonRay will try to create the same image: